A quick visit to Walt Disney Studios Paris

 Our next stop was Toy Story Land, which features three rides: RC Racer, Slinky Dog Zigzag Spin, and Toy Soldiers Parachute Drop.
 Disney's Hollywood Studios will soon be getting their own version of this land and I hope it is much better than this one.
 Although the theme has potential to be amazing, the Paris version falls shorts and reminds me of Bug's Land in DCA.
 I have yet to ride RC Racer though since the line seems to always be too long, but it does look like fun.
 I will have to make sure I get on this ride next time!

-The Ratatouille ride here is absolutely AMAZING and if you have never rode it before, then I am a tad bit sad for you.
+The Ratatouille ride here is absolutely AMAZING and if you’ve never rode it before, then I am a tad bit sad for you.
 Luckily, if you live in Florida, this ride will be opening before the 50th anniversary in 2021 at Epcot.
 Like I said before, this ride closes due to what I believe is the advanced technology and we didn't get a chance to ride it during this trip.
 Although it is closed often, the technology is absolutely incredible and is one of the best Disney rides I have ever been on.
-Not only is this ride amazing, the land it is in is just as beautiful.
+Not only is this ride amazing, the land it is located in is just as beautiful.

 One ride I did get to go on in this park is Crush's Coaster, if you know me, I always rave about this ride.
 Next to Ratatouille, it is one of my absolute favorites and I really can't decide between the two, so I guess they will have to share the number one spot.